How to Get a Data Science Education with Coursera Plus

 4.5 stars - 78k enrolled

 Focused Interest and Projects

 There are many interesting paths you can go down now that you’ve built a solid foundation.
 Ultimately, the question is “What do you want to do with data science and machine learning?”
 At this point you might have an idea for what to do, and a simple search through Coursera should yield an interesting course on that topic.

 For example, maybe you’re more interested in the engineering side of data science.
 In that case, there’s the Data Engineering with Google Cloud series.
 Or maybe you want to dive deeper into machine learning and learn about advanced techniques.
-There’s many great courses in that case, such as the Reinforcement Learning Specialization.
+There are many great courses in that case, such as the Reinforcement Learning Specialization.

 Lastly, while you’re learning, it’s extremely important to make sure you’re constantly working through projects.
 This will both solidify your knowledge and provide examples of your competency when applying for jobs.
 Coursera Plus also includes Guided Projects, many of which follow pretty closely to the curriculum laid out here.

-There’s guided projects on almost any topic, but you can start with a simple search for data science guided projects here.
+There are guided projects on almost any topic, but you can start with a simple search for data science-guided projects here.

 Outlined above is an example data science curriculum that you could work through over a year’s time or more.
 Making sure you have a strong mathematical foundation is of the utmost importance because the intuition of data science and machine learning begins with the intuition of their math building blocks.
 If you aren’t starting with a strong math background, it may take longer than a year to actually get a good feeling for the concepts needed to model data and make good predictions.
 Either way, it’s an exciting and interesting road ahead, and I hope you go on to do something great with the knowledge and skills you’ve gained from learning data science.